htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   with RequestDisk or RequestMemory without a units suffix.
   :jira:`1837`

-- Added job classad attribute ``ContainerImageTransferred``, a boolean which is true when condor itself transfers the container image to the job.
+- Added job classad attribute ``ContainerImageSource``, a string which is is set to the source of the image transfer.
   :jira:`1797`

 - If PER_JOB_HISTORY_DIR is set, it is now a fatal error to write a historical job